lisaliabc/lisaliabc/README.md

 I'm Lisa (she/her) - here you'll find my past work and projects.
 Currently open to new work, say hello~

-➡️ Click [here](https://github.com/lisaliabc/D2C-Ecommerce-Funnel-Analysis) to see how I uncovered and fixed the biggest leaks for a D2C conversion funnel to boost sales
+➡️ Click [here](https://github.com/lisaliabc/D2C-Ecommerce-Funnel-Analysis) to see how I uncovered and fixed the biggest leaks for a Direct-To-Consumer conversion funnel to boost sales

 ---